 The biggest investment you will make in your lifetime will likely be purchasing a home.
-So before you commit to the transaction, you want to be sure that the property's title is clear of other claims.
+So before you commit to the transaction, you want to be sure that the property's title is free of any other claims.

-A title company ensures that your new home won't surprise you with expensive encumbrances and other legal obstacles.
+A title insurance company ensures that your new property doesn't carry expensive encumbrances and other legal obstacles.

-The title company performs an extensive search on the property's title history.
-The title company can usually identify any title problems that may arise and clear up these problems prior to closing.
+The title insurance company performs an extensive search on the property's title history.
+Through its research, the title company can usually identify any title problems and have these problems cleared-up prior to closing.

-Real Estate law is extraordinarily complicated.
+Real Estate law is extraordinarily complex.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
+Your owner's policy will describe the property and outline the limitations on your ownership.
 It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.